Are you an adviser? Go to Unbiased Pro

 So, is it worth consolidating your pensions?

-It’s natural to ask when we receive many different annual statements showing that some pensions are performing better than others.
+It’s natural to ask when we receive many different annual statements showing that some pensions perform better than others.

 And when you have to write many change of address letters when you move, you might wonder if you need all those pension plans.

-Here are the pros and cons to consider.
+We reveal the pros and cons you should consider.

 Summary

-• Consolidating your pension could help you take advantage of better investment options.
+• Consolidating your pensions could help you take advantage of better investment options.

 • Consolidating could mean getting rid of higher-charging plans.

-• Your administration is easier if you don’t have to deal with multiple pension plans.
+• Your administration will be easier if you don’t have to deal with multiple pension plans.

 • It may not be worth consolidating pensions if you're on a defined benefit plan.